 The venues for the secondary art market range from the toniest auction houses and private dealers to established brokers and galleries all the way down to eBay.
 In November 2009, The Economist ran a piece titled “New or Secondhand?” that accurately depicted the upper end of the market.
 The information and concepts the article discusses do not apply to most readers here.
 Alan Bamberger has an useful illustrative article, “Retail Gallery Prices May be More Than Art is Worth,” on his ArtBusiness.com Website.

 For our purposes, we are here to discuss the secondary art market as it pertains to the art print market that includes selling reproductions as prints.
 In the art business, there is a bifurcation in the print market.
 That is, there are those fine art prints made in time-honored fashion which, by the nature of their creation, are limited.
 These would include etchings, woodcuts, aquatints, engravings, serigraphs, stone lithographs and so forth.
-See Wikipedia for more details: //en.wikipedia.org/wiki/Printmaking.
+See Wikipedia for more details: http://en.wikipedia.org/wiki/Printmaking.

 The other component of the print market primarily is made up of reproductions of original art.
 Some would call this the decorative art market, while others reserve that term for the open edition and poster market.
 How you describe it has as much to do with what end of the market you derive your income as anything.

 If you are an artist, dealer or collector involved with etchings, your view of a giclée is likely to be a decorative reproduction.
 On the other hand, if you make your living selling giclees, or some other form or fine art reproductions, you may take issue with your work being called decorative art.
 Unfortunately, you can only control how you market your work.